tderrien/FEELnc/README.md

  * Linux and MAC executables in FEELnc bin directory;
  * If any trouble using supplied executables, please download and compile from sources.

-=> Note: R librairies should be installed automatically when running FEELnc.
-In case it does not work, please type in a R session:
-	install.packages('ROCR')
-	install.packages('randomForest')

 ### Installation

 Clone the FEELnc git: